cloud-gov/compliance-docs/IR-Policy.md

 As described in the cloud.gov security incident response guide and contingency plan, Cloud Operations can notify customers about incidents and potential incidents using StatusPage (https://cloudgov.statuspage.io/), when this is appropriate for the incident.
 StatusPage allows customers to subscribe to updates by email or text message.

-Customers can report potential incidents (and request support) via Slack or email, as documented at https://docs.cloud.gov/help/.
-The Security Incident Response guide explains to customers that they should email the cloud.gov support address if they encounter potential security problems (https://docs.cloud.gov/ops/security-ir/).
+Customers can report potential incidents (and request support) via email, as documented at [https://docs.cloud.gov/help/](https://cloud.gov/contact/).
+The Security Incident Response guide explains to customers that they should email the cloud.gov support address if they encounter potential security problems (https://github.com/cloud-gov/internal-docs/blob/main/docs/resources/Plans-and-Procedures/security-ir.md).

 cloud.gov customers can subscribe to StatusPage to automatically receive alerts about the availability of cloud.gov services.